GEONOTE : Record Producer. Structural Importer. One Export Ceiling.

 Client Note · Energy & Geopolitics · 12 April 2026

 On April 11, Donald Trump posted a satellite image of 68 supertankers assembled in the Gulf of Mexico, bound for American ports to load crude oil.
 Behind the image lay a claim that had been building for weeks: the United States is the world’s largest producer, and whatever the Strait of Hormuz removes from global circulation, American wells and terminals can replace.
 The production number is accurate.
 Every conclusion drawn from it is not.
-The United States imports 6.2 million barrels per day of crude while exporting 4.9 million — a structural net importer of the commodity it produces in record volume.
+Even at the record 6.44 million barrels per day US crude exports reached in late April 2026, that is under twenty percent of the IEA’s 13 million barrel per day net market loss.
 The water’s edge is where the claim dies.

 I. The Paper Hub